 “Thankful na rin ako na ganun lang ‘yung nangyari, walang ibang ano, like, ‘di naman masyadong malala.
 Di naman ako nahirapan huminga.”

-He’s thankful, too, that his first game back–and a part of his preparation for the playoffs–was against a quality opponent in the Tropang 5G, which also left him honored to have fought against an ex-NBA pro in Bol.
+He’s thankful, too, that his first game back — and a part of his preparation for the playoffs — was against a quality opponent in the Tropang 5G, as he felt honored to fight against an ex-NBA pro like Bol.

 “Iba,” the 17-year pro reiterated.